-• Global and International Studies: This new program includes 13 possible specializations, a language requirement and an international experience requirement.
+• Global and International Studies: This program offers core courses and 18 areas of specialization; students must learn a second language and take part in an international experience such as studying abroad.

 • Engineering: A range of program areas are on offer, from aircraft design, medical devices and telecommunication systems to sensor technologies and robotics.
 The program includes an optional minor in business.

 • Commerce: Students can choose from among eight concentrations, developing critical business skills and making professional contacts.
 There are opportunities to participate in co-op, study abroad and take part in international business case competitions.

 • Storytelling and Social Media: Students learn tactics to harness social media for research, storytelling and promoting their work.